Skip to content

 image: <image>:<tag>

-# optional: overwrite entrypoint
+# Optional: overwrite entrypoint

 entrypoint: /bin/bash

-# optional: overwrite command
+# Optional: overwrite command

-# List of dependend services
+# List of dependent services

-## This service (cw-webapp) will be started after all services it
+## This service (cw-webapp) will be started after all

-## depends on have started
+## dependent services have started

 depends_on: